Alex Tabarrok's Forthcoming or Published Papers

 Comment: -A Comment on Graham and Vishnubhakat in the JEP.

-Abstract: The number of patents has increased dramatically in the
+Abstract: The number of patents has increased dramatically in the past three

-particularly in the field of software.
+field of software.
 Industry and academic experts have expressed concern that

 many of the patents being issued are of low quality.
 Writing in the Journal

 of Economic Perspectives, Stuart Graham and Saurabh Vishnubhakat have

-defended the United States Patent and Trademark Office, arguing that the PTO has acted
+defended the United States Patent and Trademark Office, arguing that the PTO

-handling problems constructively.
+is handling problems constructively.
 We accept some of Graham and

-Vishnubhakat’s defense of the PTO, but argue that the most important
+Vishnubhakat’s defense of the PTO, but argue that the most important issue

-patents that are overly broad and ambiguous.
+overly broad and ambiguous.
 We maintain that it is, and that the results are

 less innovation and more costly and unproductive litigation.